ArshiaAsk/ArshiaAsk/README.md

 ## Hi there 👋

-I'm an Economics undergraduate passionate about using data science and machine learning to understand markets and solve real-world problems.
-I work with Python to analyze time series, perform econometric modeling (EViews & Python), and build ML/DL models for price prediction and automation.
-Currently building real projects in forecasting, economic analysis, and AI-powered Telegram bots.
+ connecting economics with data science to uncover insights, solve real-world problems, and build intelligent systems.

+Over the past two years, I've built a solid foundation in statistics, econometrics, and Python programming.
+I've used tools like EViews and Python for time series analysis, economic forecasting, and regression modeling.
+Recently, I’ve expanded into machine learning and deep learning, working on real projects like gold price prediction, oil market analysis, and AI-powered Telegram bots.

+🔧 I enjoy designing end-to-end data projects — from data cleaning and exploration to modeling, evaluation, and deployment.
+Whether it's building an ARIMA model to forecast prices or training neural networks for automation, I strive to make my code both functional and meaningful.

-I believe in learning by doing — and this GitHub is where I document that journey.
+📌 My GitHub is where I document my learning, projects, experiments, and tools that I’m building along the way.
+I believe in learning by doing and in building a portfolio that reflects real progress and curiosit

-🔍 Interests: Data analysis • Econometrics • Deep learning • AI applications in economics 🧠 Tools: Python, EViews, Scikit-learn, Pandas, TensorFlow/Keras, Matplotlib, Git
+🧰 Tools & Tech I Use:

+Python (Pandas, NumPy, Scikit-learn, TensorFlow, Keras, Statsmodels)

+EViews, Excel

+Matplotlib, Seaborn, Plotly

+Git & GitHub

 <!--